Crystal Pekepo: Connecting whānau to whakapapa

 About Crystal Pekepo

-Crystal has been with the SKIP team for a little over a year now.
+Crystal has been with the SKIP team for a little over two years now.
 Working out of Central Hawke’s Bay her passion lies with working with whanau to help them realise their true potential.
 Crystal is a wonderful māmā to five tamariki – two of whom are under 2.